farlee2121/DevEssentialsBlog/content/posts/Language Limited Though/2020-10-08-Service-Orientation.md

 - Functional Programming
 - Design Thinking
 - Pivotal Insights
+title: Service-Orientation and Functional Programming
 ---

-# Service-Orientation and Functional Programming

 Service-Oriented Programming is my primary programming paradigm.
 It divides the software into self-contained "services" or groups of functionality.
 Services also apply in functional programming, rather, service-like behavior is enforced all the way to the foundational functional concepts.